 - Output Voltage Range: 12-48VDC

 - Working Temperature: -30 – 70 °C

-We can see from the specs that the input voltage will line up as the replacement can handle 90-264VAC and we currently have 120VAC.
+We can see from the specs that the input voltage will line up as the replacement can handle 90-264VAC, and we currently have 120VAC.
 The output voltage range on this new driver is a lot larger than the old driver.
-This can throw some people off but this is ideal as it means that this driver works just like the other, but can also handle more if necessary.
-This could work better as maybe the reason for failure was that the LED driver did not match up right with the LEDs themselves.
-With a larger output voltage range, this driver is better than the original.
+The discrepancy can throw some people off, but it is ideal because this driver works just like the other and can handle more if necessary.
+The higher voltage could work better as maybe the reason for failure was that the LED driver did not match up right with the LEDs themselves.
+With a more extensive output voltage range, this driver is better than the original.

 The IP rating is an improvement as it is IP42 rated compared to IP20.
-This still is not a waterproof rating but is a better rating and is more isolated than the Espen driver.
-Lastly, checking the operating temperature range we can confirm that this has the same minimum temperature of -30 °C so there should not be any issue there.
+IP42 is not a waterproof rating but is a better rating and is more isolated than the IP20 Espen driver.
+Lastly, by checking the operating temperature range, we can confirm that this has the same minimum temperature of -30 °C, so there should not be an issue.

-We saved the best for last, the best part is you can purchase this driver for just $9.99 (free shipping).
+We saved the best for last, and the best part is you can purchase this driver for just $10.70 (free shipping).
 See how below!